How to Become a Coder

 What Qualifications Do You Need to Become a Coder?

-From there, you can specialise in a specific programming language or field by taking an online course or even a master’s degree in that field.
-Supplementing your qualifications with entry-level work placements and software/app building experience will enable you to quickly accelerate in the field.
+From there, you can specialise in a specific programming language by taking an online programming course.
+Supplementing your qualifications with entry-level work placements and software/app building experience will enable you to quickly accelerate in the field and help you fill in any gaps you may have in your coding skills.

 Skill Set Required for a Coder